Tiendil/feeds.fun/README.md

 # Architecture

-ASGI application, that you run with `uvicorn` (in the example) provides only HTTP API to access the data and change user-related properties.
+ASGI application, which you run with `uvicorn` (in the example) provides only HTTP API to access the data and change user-related properties.

-All actual work is done by workers, that you run with `ffun workers` command.
+All actual work is done by workers, which you run with `ffun workers` command.

 ## Loader worker